-3.6.3 Gas Information Disclosure
+Gas Information Disclosure

-The Commission also developed new information disclosure requirements58 under Part 4 of the Commerce Act to apply to regulated gas pipeline businesses59.
+The Commission also developed new information disclosure requirements59 under Part 4 of the Commerce Act to apply to regulated gas pipeline businesses60.
 Effective from October 2012, the new regime replaced the Gas (Information Disclosure) Regulations 1997 administered by MBIE.
-The new requirements include improved information on network management, assets, expenditure, prices and quality.
+The new requirements include broader information on network management, assets, expenditure, prices and quality.
 They also include, for the first time, disclosures by gas pipeline businesses on how they manage their networks, including the disclosure of asset management plans.